louwersj/ociForwardFunction/README.md

 ### Google Logging - OCI Cloud Events
 Sending OCI Cloud Events to the Google Cloud Platform for inclusion in the Google Logging Service.
 This can be achieved by using the ociLogging2GcpLogging functionality.
+[Documentation](ociCloudEvents2GcpLogging/README.md)

-*Tested = No, Operational = No*
+*Tested = Yes, Operational = Yes*

 ### Microsoft Azure Sentinel - OCI Cloud Events
-Sending OCI Cloud Events to Micorsoft Azure Sentinel for inclusion in a Azure Sentinel log workspace.
+Sending OCI Cloud Events to Microsoft Azure Sentinel for inclusion in a Azure Sentinel log workspace.
 This can be achieved by using the ociCloudEvents2azureSentinel functionality.
 [Documentation](ociCloudEvents2azureSentinel/README.md)

 *Tested = Yes, Operational = Yes*

 ### Microsoft Azure Sentinel - OCI logging
-Sending OCI logging to Micorsoft Azure Sentinel for inclusion in a Azure Sentinel log workspace.
+Sending OCI logging to Microsoft Azure Sentinel for inclusion in a Azure Sentinel log workspace.
 This can be achieved by using the ociLogging2azureSentinel functionality.

 *Tested = No, Operational = No*